 Didactic Program in Dietetics (DPD)

-A Didactic Program in Dietetics is what most students are in if that choose dietetics as their first degree.
+A Didactic Program in Dietetics is what most students are in if they choose dietetics as their first degree.
 DPDs are regulated by ACEND and are required to have certain coursework in sciences, foodservice, and nutrition to give all future RDs the same foundation.
 Completing a DPD will allow students to move on to the DI step.

 If you’re applying for a degree in the field of nutrition, double check that it’s a DPD!
 Many schools offer degrees in nutrition, but unless they emphasize that the degree is in dietetics and/or is a DPD, you will not be eligible for the DI with that degree until you take the required coursework.